 Cranberry juice has long been used as a home remedy to also prevent kidney stones and bladder stones.
 This benefit was originally attributed to quinic acid, a cranberry substance that increases urine acidity and prevents the formation of calcium stones.
 Researchers once thought this acidity helps prevent cystitis.
 Studies show, however, that cranberries also contain a natural antibiotic substance that makes the bladder walls inhospitable to the organisms responsible for UTIs.
 This prevents the bacteria from forming colonies; instead, they are washed out of the body in the urine.

-Many cranberry drinks are so diluted with other juices that you won’t get the full benefit of the pure juice.
+Many cranberry drinks are so diluted with other juices that you won’t get the full benefit of the pure juice (like our Apple Cranberry Sangria, sadly).
 Read labels carefully, or consider making your own at home with a juicer.
-Pure juice is so tart you may want to add a little bit of sweetener or cut it with some apple juice.
+Warning: Pure juice is so tart you may want to add a little bit of sweetener or cut it with some apple juice.

 This article was originally in the October 2014 issue of Best Health magazine.